How long is each hunter allowed to hunt?

 Can hunters trade time with each other to help maximize their hunting opportunities?

 Yes, hunters are allowed to trade time with other hunters in different sessions within the two parks chosen by the hunter at the time of qualification as long as it is one of the areas open for hunting and you have met with the coordinator for that park.
 We expect hunters who cannot hunt every day during their hunting session to make that time available through the online calendar for use by other hunters.
 You must borrow time using the online bow hunter calendar system only.

-I passed the qualification process, but all of the hunting sessions are taken.
-Will I still be able to hunt?
+I passed the qualification, but all of the hunting sessions are taken.
+Will I be able to hunt?

 If I borrow time can it be in any park that has hunting or do I need to stay in the same park that I picked for my four weeks?